PanosEconomou/notes/Defects/Twisting.md

 >  “To eliminate any infrared divergences, we compactify the space coordinate.”

 To that I say “wtf?”
 Even if one doesn’t know about infrared divergences this sounds like “we do it on a circle because a line is harder.”
 The more intuitive answer to why circle is much prettier and it has so much to do with what it means to be conformal.

-Intuitively let’s play with a classical conformal field theory for a second.

-## Space is a broken Circle